jhudsl/tidyversecourse/docs/02-get-data.md

 ![Relational data are related by unique identifiers](https://docs.google.com/presentation/d/18NcOwo7PvEgs71mVbvCxawDFLNftxPqUpuTNnKv-C_M/export/png?id=18NcOwo7PvEgs71mVbvCxawDFLNftxPqUpuTNnKv-C_M&pageid=g392f0f9db9_1_9)

 To better understand this, let's consider a toy example.
-We mentioned this example in the introductory lesson in this course, and we'll return to it now.
 Consider a town where you have a number of different restaurants.
 In one table you have information about these restaurants including, where they are located and what type of food they serve.
 You then have a second table where information about health and safety inspections is stored.
 Each inspection is a different row and the date of the inspection, the inspector, and the safety rating are stored in this table.
 Finally, you have a third table.
 This third table contains information pulled from an API, regarding the number of stars given to each restaurant, as rated by people online.
 Each table contains different bits of information; however, there is a common column `id` in each of the tables.
 This allows the information to be linked between the tables.
 The restaurant with the `id` "JJ29JJ" in the restaurant table would refer to the same restaurant with the `id` "JJ29JJ" in the health inspections table, and so on.
 The values in this `id` column are known as `unique identifiers` because they uniquely identify each restaurant.
 No two restaurants will have the same `id`, and the same restaurant will always have the same `id`, no matter what table you're looking at.
-The fact that these tables have unique identifiers connecting each table to all the other tables makes this example **relational data**.
+The fact that these tables have unique identifiers connecting each table to all the other tables makes this example what we call **relational data**.

 ![Unique identifiers help link entries across tables](https://docs.google.com/presentation/d/18NcOwo7PvEgs71mVbvCxawDFLNftxPqUpuTNnKv-C_M/export/png?id=18NcOwo7PvEgs71mVbvCxawDFLNftxPqUpuTNnKv-C_M&pageid=g3a5854d1ae_0_27)